dandumitriu33/data-entry-gamification/README.md

 # data-entry-gamification
-Educational project - practicing SDLC steps and documents
+Educational project - practicing SDLC steps and documents with Go and Angular

 This is an educational project aimed at practicing Software Development Life
 Cycle steps and documents inside those steps.